byrnesy924/Boiler-Room-Analytics/README.md

 - design and perform NLP analysis for communities
 - intergate two analyses
 - Create a main.py to run all analysis
+- Experiment with the Leiden algo for community detection rather than Louvain
+- Re-implement the graph visualisation with Neo4J

 ## Running Locally